Corporate Culture and Company Values - How Culture Can Impact The Value Of Your Business

 The Deal Makers

-The deal makers are usually the smart people, but they’re trained in tax, law, finance and accounting.
+The deal makers are usually smart people, but they’re trained in tax, law, finance, and accounting.
 These people usually don’t know the first thing about culture and values or how to assess cultural differences between two organizations that usually have cultural differences among various divisions and departments.

-By inviting advisors to the table who know a thing or two about culture, will help you utilise the tools at your disposal.
+Inviting advisors to the table who know a thing or two about culture, will help you utilize the tools at your disposal.

 There are even companies out there like ThirdSpace and Roe & Co. that specialize in helping companies get a handle on their company culture, not only improving their culture but putting them in a better position to grow or consider some strategic merger.